Military Noise Induced

 Armed Forces Compensation Scheme (AFCS)

 The AFCS provides structured tariff awards for injuries sustained on or after 6 April 2005.
 Awards are based on a tariff system.
-We advise on whether an AFCS claim is appropriate and assist with the application process.
+We advise on whether an AFCS claim is appropriate and assist with the application process for Army, RAF, Royal Navy and Royal Marines personnel.

 How It Works